John Podhoretz: Other commentary

 Podhoretz often writes about popular culture, and was called the "resident pop culture expert" at National Review Online by Jonah Goldberg.
-Dennis Miller has called Podhoretz his "favorite movie reviewer."
-Podhoretz has written that "it doesn't make sense to judge pop culture by its politics."
-In 1999 a column he wrote for The New York Post, "A Conversation in Hell", which featured a conversation between Satan and Joseph P. Kennedy Sr., was killed because of its controversial nature.
-Jonathan Chait has criticized Podhoretz's use of social media, accusing him of "spew[ing] forth abuse upon various adversaries, especially by lobbing spurious charges of antisemitism."
+Dennis Miller has called Podhoretz his "favorite movie reviewer".
+Podhoretz has written, "it doesn't make sense to judge pop culture by its politics."
+His 1999 New York Post column "A Conversation in Hell", which featured a conversation between Satan and Joseph P. Kennedy Sr., was killed because of its controversial nature.
+Jonathan Chait has criticized Podhoretz's use of social media, saying he "spews forth abuse upon various adversaries, especially by lobbing spurious charges of antisemitism."

 Personal life

-In May 1997, Podhoretz married Republican political aide Elisabeth Marie Hickley; the couple met only three months before their marriage, and divorced another three months after their wedding.
+In May 1997, Podhoretz married Republican political aide Elisabeth Marie Hickley; the couple met only three months before their marriage, and divorced three months after their wedding.
 In 2002, he married Ayala Rae Cohen, a former co-producer for Saturday Night Live, who works for International Creative Management (ICM Partners).
-They have two daughters and a son.
-Podhoretz's sister, Rachel Abrams, was married to the diplomat, lawyer, political scientist, and Iran-Contra convict Elliott Abrams.
+They have three children.
+Podhoretz's half-sister, Rachel Abrams, was married to the diplomat, lawyer, political scientist, and Iran-Contra convict Elliott Abrams.